mdn/content/files/en-us/web/javascript/reference/global_objects/promise/promise/index.md

 ### Parameters

 - `executor`
   - : A {{jsxref("function")}} to be executed by the constructor.
-It receives two functions as parameters: `resolutionFunc` and `rejectionFunc`.
+It receives two functions as parameters: `resolveFunc` and `rejectFunc`.
 Any errors thrown in the `executor` will cause the promise to be rejected, and the return value will be neglected.
 The semantics of `executor` are detailed below.

 ### Return value

 When called via `new`, the `Promise` constructor returns a promise object.
-The promise object will become _resolved_ when either of the functions `resolutionFunc` or `rejectionFunc` are invoked.
-Note that if you call `resolutionFunc` or `rejectionFunc` and pass another `Promise` object as an argument, it can be said to be "resolved", but still not "settled".
+The promise object will become _resolved_ when either of the functions `resolveFunc` or `rejectFunc` are invoked.
+Note that if you call `resolveFunc` or `rejectFunc` and pass another `Promise` object as an argument, it can be said to be "resolved", but still not "settled".
 See the [Promise description](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise#description) for more explanation.

 ## Description